The Public Theater: Programs and series

 In addition to each season of full-scale theatrical productions, the Public produces several different series, festivals, and programs each year.

 The Public presented its inaugural Public LAB series in 2008 with an annual series of new plays presented in collaboration with LAByrinth Theater Company.
 With each Public LAB show, the corresponding speaker series is presented as after-show talkbacks to discuss prominent themes, ideas, and topics in the plays.
 Several plays that have appeared in the Public LAB series have gone onto full-scale productions, including Tracey Scott Wilson's The Good Negro, which ran at the Public in 2009, and Bloody Bloody Andrew Jackson, which had a sold-out, thrice-extended off-Broadway run at the Public in spring 2010 and transferred to Broadway that fall.

 In 2011, Public LAB expanded to include Public LAB SHAKESPEARE, which is a new platform for the Public's exploration of the Shakespeare canon.
 This expansion marks the growth of the Public's Shakespeare Initiative and provides more ways for the Public to produce American interpretations of Shakespeare's works.
 The first production of Public LAB SHAKESPEARE was Timon of Athens in March 2011, with Richard Thomas playing the title role.

+Members of the Mobile Unit get in some last-minute rehearsal before an outdoor performance of Shakespeare's As You Like It at Astor Place (2026).

 Since 2013, the Public's Mobile Unit has been bringing free Shakespeare performances to various locations throughout New York City's five boroughs, including prisons, homeless shelters, and community centers.
 The tour concludes at the Public Theater, having previously performed at notable venues such as Rikers Island, Borden Avenue's Veteran's Shelter, and The Fortune Society.
 The Public also launched its inaugural Public Works production in 2013.
 Public Works combines diverse groups of people throughout the five boroughs of New York City to watch theater, participate in theatrical workshops, and perform in one full-scale Public Works production alongside professional actors at Shakespeare in the Park.
 Past Public Works productions include The Tempest, The Winter's Tale, and The Odyssey.